Morikoi/asteroid-blaster/docs/topics/platforms.md

 #### Facts

 - The `ELK stack` refers to Elasticsearch, Logstash, Kibana as tools.
-- Beats and agent collectors inspired t
+- Beats and agent collectors inspired the name change to `Elastic Stack`.
+- Elast